 Table 1 is the multivariate analysis of variance for our block statistical model over the four representative techniques.
 We have allowed all treatments to have their own sources of variability.
-Error1 is the interaction between query and document set, and Error2 is the interaction between query and ontology collection.
+Error1 is the interaction between query and document set, and Error2 is the interaction between query and ontology library.
 The test statistic we used is Wilks' Λ .
-We found that document set, collection, and the interaction between document set and collection are all statistically significant, with p-values less than .0078, .0001, and .0001, respectively.
-Because the interaction of document set and ontology collection turned out to be statistically significant, we then looked into decomposing the differences among the various techniques.
+We found that document set, library, and the interaction between document set and library are all statistically significant, with p-values less than .0078, .0001, and .0001, respectively.
+Because the interaction of document set and ontology library turned out to be statistically significant, we then looked into decomposing the differences among the various techniques.
 We are interested in the relative performance of HyKSS, so we examined the differences between H_d and the other three representative techniques.
 We found that H_d and K are distinct (p < .0018), as are H_d and S_r (p < .0001).
-However, H_d and G_s are statistically indistinguishable at the level of the document-set by ontology-collection interaction.
-Therefore we examined the main effect, ontology collection, and found that at the level of ontology collection, H_d and G_s are indeed different (p < .0001).
+However, H_d and G_s are statistically indistinguishable at the level of the document-set by ontology-library interaction.
+Therefore we examined the main effect, ontology library, and found that at the level of ontology library, H_d and G_s are indeed different (p < .0001).

-Table 2 gives average MAP scores for the four representative techniques, grouped by ontology collection and document set, across the combined population of training and blind queries.
-Figure 10 shows graphs of the MAP scores from Table 2.
+Table 2 gives average MAP scores for the four representative techniques, grouped by ontology library and document set, across the combined population of training and blind queries.
+Figure 8 shows graphs of the MAP scores from Table 2.
 The differences in performance between the various techniques are significant within the p < .05 threshold that we had established at the outset of our experimentation, meaning that the differences are not merely random.

-Figure 11 shows average MAP scores across the combination of clean and noisy document sets-the resulting data if we conclude that the interaction between document set and ontology collection is unimportant.
-Because we found the magnitude of the interaction to be small, and upon further examination discovered that the graphs of the various sub-cases of factor combinations always
+Figure 9 shows average MAP scores across the combination of clean and noisy document sets-the resulting data if we conclude that the interaction between